Madek/madek-webapp/doc/development/madek_dev_tips.md

 # Images/Thumbnails

-We currently have the following image sizes (aka thumbails):
+We currently have the following image sizes (aka thumbnails):

 | Name        | Size  (longest Side) |
 |-------------|----------------------|